 Speakers can look dull and bland.
 That’s not the case with the Marshall Uxbridge Voice, which features the distinctive aesthetics of Marshall’s guitar amps.
 For those who are particular about the look and design of their favorite gadgets, the Marshall Uxbridge Voice carries along a classic styling — without compromising on the sound.
 The contemporary design features metallic accents, the distinguishable Marshall name, and cloth grille.

 Since it’s Alexa enabled, you’ll be able to command this smart speaker to do just about anything.
 There’s also the signature sound, which packs quite a punch in such a compact and stylish design.
-Your music deserves to be played from something attractive, so the Marshall Uxbridge Voice fits the bill!
+Your music deserves to be played from something attractive, and thefits the bill.

 If you’re a home theater buff, then you know the value of a soundbar when it comes to completing the experience at home.
 The Bose Soundbar 500 has everything you need in a setup that’ll keep your connected gadgets talking to one another with Alexa’s help.
 Slim and sleek in design, you’ll find a spot somewhere in your entertainment center for it — while the clear and balanced tone with its audio performance will ensure that conversations between actors in your favorite flicks won’t be drowned out by the score.

-With Alexa on board, you won’t ever need to find the remote to adjust the volume.
+With Alexa onboard, you won’t ever need to find the remote to adjust the volume.
 All you need to do is ask Alexa.
 Also, you can ask her to perform other smart home routines to get the mood ready for watching a movie.
-Yes, it’s up there in price, but what you pay does snag you exceptional audio quality.
+Yes, it’s up there in price, but what you pay does snag you exceptional audio quality in the.